trueos/trueos-docs/trueos-handbook/support.rst

 This section describes each of these translation areas in more detail and how to get started as a translator.

-Regardless of the type of translation you are interested in, you should first join the `translations mailing list <http://lists.pcbsd.org/mailman/listinfo/translations>`_.
-When you join, send an email to introduce yourself and indicate which language(s) and which type(s) of translations you can assist with.
+Regardless of the type of translation you are interested in, you should first join the `TrueOS® Lobby <https://gitter.im/trueos/Lobby>`_.
+The first time you join the channel, introduce yourself and indicate which language(s) and which type(s) of translations you can assist with.
 This will allow you to meet other volunteers as well as keep abreast of any notices or updates that affect translators.

 .. index:: translations
 .. _Interface Translation: